LATEST NEWS:

 There is a rich tradition of students at University of Melbourne exercising their right to raise awareness about issues and attempt to change laws and policies through protests.

-UMSU supports your right to protest, and we want to help you make informed choices about what you do when – so here are some things to keep in mind when protesting or demonstrating in a safe, legal, and peaceful way.
+UMSU supports your right to protest, and we want to help you make informed choices about what you do and when.
+Here are some things to keep in mind when protesting or demonstrating in a safe, legal, and peaceful way.

 The right to disagree, respectfully